ensemble-ai/exercise-2-camera-control-Glendios/PeerReview-Exercise2.md

 - [ ] Perfect
 - [ ] Great
-- [ ] Good
+- [x] Good
-- [x] Satisfactory
+- [ ] Satisfactory
 - [ ] Unsatisfactory

 ---

 #### Justification

 The camera does work however there are some major issues.
 Such as the speed and distance the camera follows the player.
 When the player moves the camera seems to move instantly after it.
 Adjustments to make the leash distance longer could help with this issue.
 Also the camera does not center on the player after it moves.
+The vessle is jittering during movement and the movement does not feel smooth.

 ---